thanos-io/thanos/docs/proposals-accepted/202206-block-series-deletion-compactor.md

 ## Goals

-* Make it more clear about the main workflow of the series deletion process.
+* Make the main workflow of the series deletion process clearer.
 * Perform the actual series deletion using compactor in a scalable way.

 ## Non-Goals